microsoft/vscode-docs/docs/languages/typescript.md

 ## Snippets

-VS Code includes basic JavaScript [snippets](/docs/editor/userdefinedsnippets.md) that are suggested as you type;
+VS Code includes basic TypeScript [snippets](/docs/editor/userdefinedsnippets.md) that are suggested as you type;

 <video src="/docs/languages/javascript/snippets.mp4" placeholder="images/javascript/snippets-placeholder.png" autoplay loop controls muted>
     Sorry, your browser doesn't support HTML 5 video.
 </video>

-You can install extensions to get additional snippets or define your own snippets for JavaScript.
+You can install extensions to get additional snippets or define your own snippets for TypeScript.
 See [User Defined Snippets](/docs/editor/userdefinedsnippets.md) for more information.

 > **Tip**: You can disable snippets by setting `editor.snippetSuggestions` to `"none"` in your [settings](/docs/getstarted/settings.md) file.
 If you'd like to see snippets, you can specify the order relative to suggestions; at the top (`"top"`), at the bottom (`"bottom"`), or inlined ordered alphabetically (`"inline"`).
 The default is `"inline"`.

 ## JSDoc support

-VS Code's JavaScript IntelliSense understands many standard [JSDoc](http://usejsdoc.org) annotations, and uses them to show typing information and documentation in [suggestions](#intellisense), [hover info](#hover-information), and [signature help](#signature-help).
+VS Code's TypeScript IntelliSense understands many standard [JSDoc](http://usejsdoc.org) annotations, and uses them to show typing information and documentation in [suggestions](#intellisense), [hover info](#hover-information), and [signature help](#signature-help).

 ![TypeScript language within VS Code](images/typescript/jsdocs.png)